ko1/rubyhackchallenge/EN/3_practice.md

 For example, let's make an extension library to add the `Array#second` method instead of modifying MRI itself.

-Steps to make `.so` file (extension library):
+Steps to make an `.so` file (extension library):

 1. Make a directory named `array_second/`.
 2. Make a file named `array_second/extconf.rb`.
   * In this file, `require 'mkmf'` to enable the mkmf library.
-We can use mkmf to generate a Makefileand perform any configuration needed for the library.
+We can use mkmf to generate a Makefile and perform any configuration needed for the library.
   * After adding configuration (in this case, we don't have any configuration), call `create_makefile('array_second')`.
 This method creates a Makefile.
 3. Make a file named `array_second.c`.
   * Add the line `#include <ruby/ruby.h>` to the top of the file to enable the MRI C-API.